lucianonooijen/Personal-Website/content/recruiters.md

 My interests are mainly:

-* _Software architecture_ and determining the direction in the technical field within companies
+* _Software architecture_ and determining the direction in the technical field within companies or teams
+* Improving the _developer experience_ using _CI/CD_ to speed up development and operations
-* The _inventing_ and _developing_ of internal tools to improve and accelerate (development) processes.
+* The _inventing_ and _developing_ of internal tools to improve (development) processes.
 * _Consultancy_ in the IT field, and creating and translating requirements into the best technical interpretation
-* Guiding teams within a company and _technical project management_ by fulfilling the role of _technical lead_
 * _IT automation_ within a company and _systems integration_ (creating links between different applications)
 * Contributions to _open-source/free software projects_ of companies
-* Businesses _modernise_ in IT (e.g. from on-premise applications to microservices in public cloud)
-* _Startups_ where software is the main focus, where important decisions have to be made about _software architecture_
+* _Startups_ where software is the main focus

-_I am open to both greenfield and brownfield projects, with a slight preference for [greenfield](https://www.quora.com/What-is-the-difference-between-a-brownfield-project-and-greenfield-projects)._
+_I am open to both greenfield and brownfield projects, with no strong preference_

 #### Team and mindset

 Just as important as the work, I find the team and the mindset.

-Because I'm very passionate about what I do, I think it's important that the people I work with are too, because I believe that's the way to achieve the very best results.

 Within a team, I find it important that there is a culture that motivates people to write clean code and where quality of the software is paramount, so a mindset that fits [my way of working](https://lucianonooijen.nl/expertise/#werkwijze).